 Books on Bikes

-Designed to build and celebrate a culture of biking, and provide positive images and stories about the use of bikes for elementary school children.
-Books celebrate biking, bike culture, and bike safety.
+A collection of bike-themed books is being provided to each elementary school in Davis and Woodland to provide fun information for kids promoting an easy and safe way to travel that doesn’t negatively impact the environment.
+Designed to build and celebrate a culture of biking, and provide positive images and stories about the use of bikes for elementary school children, these books celebrate biking, bike culture, and bike safety.
 Students, and their parents, are exposed to many forms of media that promote driving (like car advertisements on tv, and popular films like the animated Cars movie) but rarely are people on bikes promoted to children in this same way.
-A collection of books is being provided to each elementary school in Davis and Woodland to provide fun information for kids promoting an easy and safe way to travel that doesn’t negatively impact the local air quality.
-We hope that by incorporating these stories into library collections it will begin to normalize the idea children on bikes and their families; encouraging them to choose this as an everyday form of transportation to school, work, or other practical and recreational destinations.
+We hope that by incorporating these stories into library collections it will begin to normalize biking to children and their families; encouraging them to choose this as an everyday form of transportation to school, work, or other practical and recreational destinations.
 Presented with support from the Yolo-Solano Air Quality Management District and Avid Reader.

 Carpool to School